Eslam7osny/Enterprise-Network-Security-Infrastructure/README.md

 ## 📌 Topology Overview
 <img width="1772" height="806" alt="Screenshot 2026-07-20 134429" src="https://github.com/user-attachments/assets/7d34b515-8b6f-4542-8091-92ffc95f5220" />

+Security Note: The attached FortiGate backup files are from an isolated, local virtual lab environment.
+For demonstration and portfolio evaluation purposes, the lab credentials and encrypted hashes have been left intact.
+In a real-world production environment, all backup files would be properly sanitized or fully encrypted before storage.

 ## 🚀 Key Implementations

 ### 1. Network Core & Switching